-Bacteria, viruses and parasites such as Cryptosporidium can become trapped in biofilms.
+Bacteria, viruses, and parasites such as Cryptosporidium can become trapped in biofilms.
 While viruses and Cryptosporidium cannot grow in biofilms, they can attach to biofilms after a contamination event and then be released regularly into the water supply.
 Therefore, it is important that a well is cleaned in the event of a biofilm build-up.
 Pseudomonas aeruginosa is an opportunistic pathogen and is associated with hospital-acquired infections in individuals that are profoundly immunocompromised.
-P. aeruginosa is commonly found in soil and water and has adapted to live in oligotrophic environments.
 P. aeruginosa is also capable of forming biofilms with other microorganisms.
 Groundwater temperatures (approximately 15 °C) in Ireland are typically too low for P. aeruginosa growth (the growth range is 25-42 °C; optimum growth temperature is 37 °C); however, the organism can survive in temperatures as low as 4 °C, particularly when in a biofilm.